 Groin Tattoo Pain – Level 9

-Feet Tattoo Pain – Level 9
+Foot Tattoo Pain – Level 9

 Neck Tattoo Pain – Level 9

 There is a definite appeal to neck tattoos because they are edgy and cool.
 They look rebellious, and they can be a symbol of strength and show how tough you are.
-This is because they hurt, rating 9 out of 10 on the pain chart.
+This is because they hurt, rating 9 out of 10 on the tattoo pain chart.
 The neck is sensitive with thin skin and is particularly painful on the front.
 The sides and back are less painful and could be around eight out of ten.

 Spine Tattoo Pain – Level 9

-Spine tattoos are incredibly painful because of several factors; thin skin, proximity to bone, and high concentration of nerve endings.
+Spine tattoos are incredibly painful because of thin skin, proximity to bone, and high concentration of nerve endings.
 There are also complications that can arise from getting inked on the spine.
 If you need spinal surgery or pain medication like an epidural, a spinal tattoo can complicate this process; there is a small risk of the ink getting into the bloodstream.

 Lips Tattoo Pain – Level 9

 A lip tattoo has its appeal because it can make a statement when shown off, but the downside is the intense pain during the tattooing process.
 The high concentration of nerve endings in the mouth can trigger pain.
 The lip is a sensitive area, and getting tattooed here will likely result in bruising.
-Another thing to consider is that you will have to keep your lip turned out for the duration of the tattoo, which can add to the overall discomfort.
+Another thing to consider is that you must keep your lip turned out for the duration of the tattoo, which can add to the overall discomfort.

 Head Tattoo Pain – Level 9